The lululemon Belt Bag Is Finally Back in Stock Right Now

-The lululemon Everywhere Belt Bag Is Finally Back In Stock Just in Time for Holiday Gift-Giving
+The lululemon Everywhere Belt Bag Is Finally Back In Stock Just in Time for Holiday Gifting

 With '90s fashion trends making a bigger comeback than ever before (yes, we're looking at you bomber jackets and chokers) it only makes sense that belt bags (also known as a fanny pack) are finally having their moment too.
 And while the accessory certainly isn't new, this season it is seeing a fun refresh thanks to lululemon's take on the style — and TikTok's newfound obsession with the lululemon Everywhere Belt Bag.

 Made of a water-repellant fabric, this versatile bag has plenty of interior and exterior pockets for carrying all your essentials anywhere.
 Due to its huge cult following, both the original belt bag and its fleece version are consistently sold out.
-However, the lululemon Everywhere Belt Bag is in stock right now on lululemon's site in five different colors perfect for gifting this holiday season.
+However, the lululemon Everywhere Belt Bag is in stock right now on lululemon's site in black to easily pair with any outfit.
 Shop the viral lululemon belt bag below before it's gone again.

 This small bag can hold your keys, wallet, and phone nearby when you're on the move.
 It can be worn around the waist or across your chest depending on what you need.

-Carry all of your essentials in this versatile Everywhere Belt Bag from Lululemon.

-If you're looking for a little more room, lululemon just released a large version of the Everywhere Belt Bag.
-Hold your phone, keys, wallet, plus a little extra in the Everywhere Belt Bag with an added litre for all your essentials.

 The fleece version of the Everywhere Belt Bag is also back in stock.
-Available in black, white, and burnt caramel, the lululemon Everywhere Fleece Belt Bag is made from a winter-ready textured fabric and designed to be taken on the move.
+Available in white and burnt caramel, the lululemon Everywhere Fleece Belt Bag is made from a winter-ready textured fabric and designed to be taken on the move.

+There's also this velour option, which is super cute for the colder weather.
+Made from a plush, velour fabric, the new Everywhere Belt Bag adds a luxe feel for your next adventure.

 As the name might suggest, the lululemon Everywhere Belt Bag is quite literally everywhere at the moment — and it's easy to see why.
 The compact yet practical accessory is as stylish as it is totally versatile — with deep interior space that's big enough to carry all of your daily essentials, from a wallet and smartphone to your travel lipstick and keys.
 The belt bag also removes the hassle of having to haul around a tote or handbag when running errands, as the style simply hooks around your hips like a belt.